4neesh/DevBlog/src/posts/037_AssetClasses.md

 Derivatives can be used to both hedge a risk (such as with a swap) or to speculate upon a price (such as a call option).
 Portfolios can therefore benefit from derivatives to achieve bespoke risk and return benefits.
 </p>
 <br>
-<h4>Criticisms of MPT</h4>
+<h4>Modern Portfolio Theory today</h4>
 <p>
+An understanding of the different asset classes can provide a small amount of colour to the vastly complex world of portfolio construction and assets.
+MPT has provided a well-respected, yet simplified model at understanding how assets can be combined to create a variety of expected returns at a level of risk.
-Certain limitations exist as equal with other models (investors are rational, buy and hold strategies are not optial, past performance is not indicative of future performance, availability of securities within the market), however there are three pivotal criticisms of MPT that may influence the use and perception of the model.
+Since its inception, limitations have been identified with MPT in-line with other theoretical models of finance: investors are not always rational, buy and hold strategies are not always optimal, past performance is not indicative of future performance, securities are not always available within the market.
+Amongst the limitations, there are four common criticisms of MPT that may influence the use and perception of the model.
 </p>
 <p>
-<strong>Assumption: Investments upon the efficient frontier are optimal.</strong> The curve created by the efficient frontier does not leave the portfolio manager with a complete array of portfolio combinations that are optimal with regards to the level of risk taken for the return achieved.
+<strong>Assumption: Investments upon the efficient frontier are optimal.</strong> The curve created by the efficient frontier does not leave the manager with a complete array of portfolio combinations that are optimal with regards to the level of risk taken for the return achieved.
 The efficient frontier is to be better utilised by drawing a capital market line that accounts for the risk free rate of return for an investment (typically the return of a government bond) and finding a tangent to the point on the frontier.
 I will review the capital market line in a separate blog.
-The key point to note is that the efficient frontier isn't equally efficient at each point.
+The key point to note is that the efficient frontier isn't equally efficient in risk/return tradeoff at each point along the curve.
 </p>
 <p>
 <strong>Assumption: Returns on assets are normally distributed.</strong>
-The assumption of normal distribution of returns is reflected in our expectation that the price of an asset may rise and fall with equal probability.
+The assumption of a normal distribution of returns is reflected in our expectation that the price of an asset may rise and fall with equal probability.
 The reality of price movement however is often skewed to reflect the general movement of the asset price, be it upwards or downwards as per the asset classes market expectation at the point in time.
+You may consider technology-based companies over the past 10 years; we wouldn't expect the prices of their shares to equally move up and down through the years, let alone when considering inflation.
 </p>
 <p>
 <strong>Limitation: Risk is defined as both the upside and downside of price movement.</strong> MPT obtains the standard deviation of an asset from both its movement up as well as its movement down.